IHE/RAD.IMR/input/pagecontent/RAD-Y1.md

 ##### 2:3.Y1.4.1.1 Trigger Events

 When a radiologist completed a dictation on a study and signed off the report.
-This trigger is associated with an intention that the Receiver persistently store the multimedia report contents.
+This trigger is associated with an intention that the Receiver stores the multimedia report contents and makes it available for subsequent query and retrieve requests.

 ##### 2:3.Y1.4.1.2 Message Semantics